 Ingestion Crime.
-It is unlawful for any person, who has been prescribed a controlled substance, to ingest any amount of one or more mixtures from the Controlled Substance List (26.1702) and will be charged with a Class 3 Offense from Schedule V; a Class 4 Offense from Schedule IV, a Class 4 Offense from Schedule III; a Class 4 Offense from Schedule II.
+It is unlawful for any person, who has been prescribed a controlled substance, to ingest any amount of one or more mixtures from the Controlled Substance List (26.1702) and will be charged with a Class 3 Offense from Schedule V; a Class 4 Offense from Schedule IV, a Class 4 Offense from Schedule III; a Class 4 Offense from Schedule III; a Class 4 Offense from Schedule 1.
 This is relative to which drug has been illegally ingested.
 If a law enforcement officer has probable cause to believe a person has illegally ingested a controlled substance, a urinalysis test or blood test can be requested from that person.
 A refusal to submit to a urinalysis or blood test can be requested from that person.
 A refusal to submit to a ur8inalysis or blood test may constitute an admission of ingestion.